mahlenmorris/VCVRack/README.md

 * Both: Use the full width of the distribution curve.
 BIAS can further affect the shape of the value distribution.
 * Right: Use only the right side of the distribution curve.
 Note that BIAS has no effect when Right is chosen.
 #### DIST Knob
 Shapes the probability density function (PDF) curve of the random values.
-The curve is visually represented on the little display, allowing you to bias the random results in a number of useful ways.
+The curve is visually represented on the little display, allowing you to change the range and distribution of the random values in a number of useful ways.

 ![DIST Knob GIF](images/DIST%20Knob%20Small.gif)
 #### BIAS Knob